ebi-pf-team/interproscan6/README.md

 ## File not found

-If you recieve a file not found error:
+If you receive a file not found error:

 ```bash
 FileNotFoundError: [Errno 2] No such file or directory